csut017/CrowdMarkLoad/README.md

 The settings file is a plain text file that consists of three lines:
 1. The location of the zip file containing all the submissions (this is the file that was downloaded from Inspera).
-1. The number of questions (only required if there is no question mapping file).
+1. The number of questions (only required if there is no question config file).
 1. The type of import to run.
 This can be one of two settings:
     - **PREPARE**: processes all the submission files and splits them into seperate folders for upload to CrowdMark
     - **FULL**: prepares the submissions (as per PREPARE) and then uploads to CrowdMark.